ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 given time.
 The Issuer public key MUST be made available to all Clients in such a way that key rotations and other updates are publicly visible.
-The key material and protocol configuration that an Issuer uses to produce tokens corresponds to a number of different pieces of information.
+The key material and protocol configuration that an Issuer uses to produce tokens corresponds to two different pieces of information.

 - The issuance protocol in use; and
 - The public keys that are active for the Issuer.